It's Just Life

 Five Photos: Five Stories – Part 5

-I have this picture on canvas above my fireplace in our home in Mason City.
+I had this picture on canvas above my fireplace in our home in Mason City.
+It now resides in our little apartment over our garage.
 A lot of people have asked me what it is and I love to share where I took this favorite picture.

 When we lived in Australia we lived on the beach –I could walk out the back verandah and be right on the beach of the Coral Sea.
 Not everyone can say that and while the house that we rented was “beachy” in nature it suited us well for that time and we loved being able to walk the beach anytime we felt like it.